-Comparisons between proposals or evaluations of the other proposals will not be allowed.

-Debriefing conferences may be conducted in person or on the telephone or by other electronic means and will be scheduled for a maximum of thirty (30) minutes.
+Comparisons between proposals or evaluations of the other proposals is not allowed.
+Debriefing conferences may be conducted on the telephone or by other virtual meeting and will be scheduled for a maximum of thirty (30) minutes.

 4.6 PROTEST PROCEDURE